mnishiguchi/cpp_notebook/_notebook/virtual.md

 ==

-## Abstract class and Pure virtual functions
+## Abstract class and Purely virtual functions

 - **Pure virtual functions**: the expression `= 0` before the semiclolon
 - **Abstract class**: a class that contains one or more pure virtual functions